JGarza189/genome-utilities/Scripts/README.md

 ### haplotype.fasta.sh

-Processes a concatenated FASTA file by removing duplicate sequences and filters out those with ambiguous or missing nucleotides.
+Processes a concatenated FASTA file by removing duplicate sequences and filters out those with ambiguous or missing nucleotides and parsing out nucleotides in 10 bp sections.

 #### Usage:

 To run this script with a FASTA file, use the following command:

 `./haplotype.fasta.sh <fasta_file>`
+ <br><br>

+ ### rename.headers.fasta.sh

+ Extracts organism name from raw GenBank FASTA file and renames sequences with only the organism entry.

+ #### Usage:

+ To run this script with a FASTA file, use the following command:

+ `./rename.headers.fasta.sh <fasta_file>`
  <br><br>